Even before coronavirus, UK employers expected lowest pay rises since 2017

 “Current events across the globe can only serve to worsen what was already a fairly subdued picture of pay awards for the coming year,” said Sheila Attwood, XpertHR pay and benefits editor.

-On Tuesday, Britain announced a 330 billion-pound ($380 billion) lifeline of loan guarantees and a further 20 billion pounds in tax cuts, grants and other help for businesses facing the risk of collapse from the spread of coronavirus.
+On Tuesday, Britain announced a 330 billion-pound lifeline of loan guarantees and a further 20 billion pounds in tax cuts, grants and other help for businesses facing the risk of collapse from the spread of coronavirus.

 Reporting by Elizabeth Howcroft; editing by Stephen Addison